IAmSorryDave/UvCorny/README.md

 In .devcontainer/Dockerfile -

+- PROJECT_DISCRIPTION : "Hello world, this is my cool project."
-- LICENSE : MIT by default.
-See a list of valid licenses and identifiers here >> https://spdx.org/licenses/
+- LICENSE : MIT (See a list of valid licenses and identifiers here >> https://spdx.org/licenses/)
 - LINK_MODE : symlink
 - PROJECT_TYPE : --package
 - PYTHON_VERSION : 3.12